Menu

 Swimming

-Swimming is taught on site by pro sport coaching in a pop up pool.
+Swimming is taught on site by professional sport coaching in a pop up pool.
 All the children in school have at least one session in the pool to improve water confidence, with year 4 children having the most curriculum swimming sessions.
 This will enable them to swim competently, confidently and proficiently over a distance of at least 25 metres by the end of year 6.
 They use a range of strokes effectively (for example, front crawl, backstroke and breaststroke).
 Children are taught to perform safe self-rescue in different water-based situations.

 Pools to school provision